cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/code-snippets.md

 **We now use the highlight box instead of a yellow alert box.
 This code is being kept in case it's needed later.**

-Urgent information can be highlighted in a yellow alert box at the top of a page.
-Use sparingly, and get approval before adding an alert box to a page.

 For this yellow alert box:

 ![Yellow alert box](https://cagov.github.io/covid19.ca.gov-site-eng-playbook//content/images/yellow-alert-box.jpg)